Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest: Model description

 \subsubsection{Empirical potentials}

+Here, we describe the computation of the potentials $U_{MAP}$ and $U_{MCWD}$ used in the second term of Eq.~\ref{eq:amazon_model}.

-The main dynamical component of the model is the potential corresponding to the distribution of tree cover against MAP and MCWD.
-We chose to combine both hydrological variables because they are complementary in describing precipitation over the Amazon.
-MAP is a straightforward indicator of the overall wetness of the region by providing a simple yearly averaged value.
-On the other hand, MCWD~\cite{Aragao2007,Malhi2009} describes the accumulated water stress month after month by combining the intensity and duration of the dry season, which makes it a richer indicator than the mere dry season length.
-The climatological water deficit (CWD) is defined as the monthly accumulated difference between monthly precipitation and expected evapotranspiration (constant value of $E=100$~mm/month).
-CWD is limited above by $0$~mm/month when the soil is saturated.
+MAP simply consists of the yearly averaged precipitation on every point of the Amazon rainforest and represents the mean ``wetness'' of this location.
+MCWD~\cite{Aragao2007,Malhi2009} describes the accumulated water stress month after month by combining the intensity and duration of the dry season, which makes it a richer indicator than the mere dry season length.
+MCWD is defined as the yearly maximum of Climatological Water Deficit (CWD, in mm/month), corresponding to the monthly accumulated difference between monthly precipitation ($P_k$, where $k\in[1,12]$ numbers the months) and expected evapotranspiration (constant arbitrary value of $E=100$~mm/month~\cite{Aragao2007}).
+Each month $k$, CWD is updated by adding $P_k-E$ to the pre-existing water deficit from the former month.
+As a deficit, CWD is always negative and bounded above by zero when the soil is saturated, so additional precipitation cannot be absorbed anymore.
 Computation of the CWD starts at the wettest month of the year, assuming that the soil is saturated.

-MAP and MCWD are, of course, not completely uncorrelated, but we assume that the overall wetness of the forest and the characteristics of the dry season are complementary enough to allow adding both potentials.
-In the Amazon model (eq.~\ref{eq:amazon_model}), both variables are given an equal weight.
+MAP and MCWD are not completely uncorrelated, but we assume that the average precipitation and the characteristics of the dry season are complementary enough to allow adding both potentials in Eq.~\ref{eq:amazon_model}.
+Moreover, we give each potential an equal weight in the sum, as it is the most neutral assumption on the influence of MAP and MCWD on the tree cover.

-The potentials $U_{MAP}$ and $U_{MCWD}$ are constructed using the empirical distributions presented in~\cite{Flores2024} of MAP against tree cover and MCWD against tree cover.
-Following the method developed by~\cite{Livina2010} and already applied to the Amazon rainforest in~\cite{Hirota2011}, the combined distribution is then transformed into a smoothed probability density function using Gaussian Kernel Density Estimation (KDE).
+Following the method developed by~\cite{Livina2010} and already applied to the Amazon rainforest by~\cite{Hirota2011}, each distribution is transformed into a smoothed probability density function using Gaussian Kernel Density Estimation (KDE).
 This method relies on the assumption that the tree cover is governed by an underlying stochastic differential equation: